 A voting feature on the user's feed, where users can vote for a "Best of the Day" status posted by others.
 This would help foster a greater sense of community and allow users to engage with the status posts.

 A themes feature to motivate users to contribute to the weather reporting feature.
 User will be rewarded points from completing different tasks — reporting the weather, inviting their friends to the app, etc. With these points, users would be able to unlock new themes to personalize the app.

 We first started by creating sketches of the basic elements that each feature would include.
-After refining the sketches based on feedback from our client and user testing, we created mid-fidelity prototypes.
-Afterwards, we user tested them with Berkeley students to identify issues with the usability and refined the design iteratively to achieve a final design that was clean and intuitive.
+Afterwards, we created wireframes based on feedback from our client.
+We then user tested them with Berkeley students to identify issues with the usability and refined the design iteratively to achieve a final design that was simple and intuitive.

 Below are some screens of the onboarding flow and voting feature that were implemented by Sunshine's developers.

 This was my first-ever design project, so I learned an immense amount about the value of identifying the key pain points that users have with a product before coming up with ideas.
-I also realized the importance of considering the entire flow of the user experience, and how new features will connect to the existing interface and features.
+I also realized the importance of considering the entire flow of the user experience to ensure that new features can smoothly integrate with the existing app.

 The biggest challenge of this project was deciding what features of the app to focus on.
-During research, we discovered that people did not care for a weather app to have a social networking aspect, which was the key differentiator for Sunshine.
-This made it difficult to identify other design opportunities that would make the app more engaging.
+During research, we discovered that people did not care for a weather app to include a social networking aspect, which was the key differentiator for Sunshine.
+This made it difficult to identify design opportunities that would make the app engaging for current and new users.

-If there was more time, I would work on incorporating interaction design to make the app more delightful and redesigning the main screen to help drive traffic to all the features of the app.
+If there was more time, I would incorporate animations in the app to add more delight and personality.
+I would also redesign the main screen to help users more easily navigate to all of the features in the app.